SRIT-CSE/IOT-RFID/readme.md

-# Decentralized Traceability and Direct Selling for Transparency and efficiency
+# Decentralized Traceability and Direct Selling for Transparency and efficiency

-[A